When should my baby start music class?

-Question: What makes Music Together different from other music classes?
+What makes Tam Tam’s music classes different from other programs?

 At Music Together, children are never required to sit in the circle or expected to conform to an adult’s idea of participation.
 We know that children learn differently from adults.
 They learn instinctively and constantly, through observation, interactions with adults and older children, and through imitation, play, and, especially, movement.
 One hallmark of Music Together is the insight that children will naturally develop music ability simply when they are immersed in a community of families all making music.